-(5) Exceptions: Notwithstanding any other provision of this sub-section (1),
+(7) Exceptions: Notwithstanding any other provision of this sub-section (1),

 - a.
-It shall not be an unlawful employment practice for an employer to hire and employ employees, for an employment agency to classify, or refer for employment any individual, to classify its membership or to classify or refer for employment any individual, or for an employer, or organization controlling apprenticeship or other training or retraining programs to admit or employ any individual in any such program, on the basis of any of the protected characteristics where such ground is a bona fide occupational qualification reasonably necessary for the normal operation of that particular business or enterprise, - b.
-It shall not be an unlawful employment practice for a school, college, university, or other educational institution or institution of learning to hire and employ employees of a particular religion or linguistic minority if such school, college, university, or other educational institution or institution of learning is, in whole or in substantial part, owned, supported, controlled, or managed by a particular religion or by a particular religious corporation, association, or society, or if the curriculum of such school, college, university, or other educational institution or institution of learning is directed toward the propagation of a particular religion or linguistic minority. - c.
-It shall not be an unlawful employment practice for an employer to apply different standards of compensation, or different terms, conditions, or privileges of employment pursuant to a bona fide seniority or merit system, or a system which measures earnings by quantity or quality of production or to employees who work in different locations, provided that such differences are not the result of an intention to discriminate because of any of the protected characteristics; - d.
-It shall not be an unlawful employment practice for an employer to give and to act upon the results of any professionally developed ability test provided that such test, its administration or action upon the results is not designed, intended or used to discriminate because of any of the protected characteristics.
+It shall not be an unlawful employment practice for an employer to hire an individual or for an organization controlling apprenticeship or other training programs to admit or employ any individual in any such program, on the basis of any of the protected characteristics where such ground is a bona fide occupational qualification reasonably necessary for the normal operation of that particular business or enterprise, - b.
+It shall not be an unlawful employment practice for a school, college, university, or other educational institution or institution of learning to hire and employ employees of a particular religious or linguistic minority if such school, college, university, or other educational institution or institution of learning is, in whole or in substantial part, owned, supported, controlled, or managed by the said minority religious or linguistic association, or society. - c.
+It shall not be an unlawful employment practice for an employer to apply different standards of compensation, or different terms, conditions, or privileges of employment pursuant to a bona fide seniority or merit system, or a system which measures earnings by quantity or quality of production or to employees who work in different locations, provided that such differences are not the result of any discrimination because of any of the protected characteristics; - d.
+It shall not be an unlawful employment practice for an employer to give and to act upon the results of any professionally developed ability test provided that such test, its administration or action upon the results is not designed, intended or used to discriminate because of any of the protected characteristics and is reasonably related to job performance.

-(6) Anti-Discrimination Policies
+(8) Anti-Discrimination Policies

 - a.
-All establishments having more than 20 employees shall ensure that they have an "Anti-discrimination Policy" in place, which is published and implemented. - b.
+All establishments having more than 20 employees shall ensure that they have an "Anti-discrimination Policy" in accordance of the provisions of this Act, which is published and implemented. - b.
 All establishments having more than 20 employees shall ensure that they have an "Anti-discrimination Complaints Committee" in place to address complaints of discrimination at the workplace against persons with protected characteristics.
-The Anti-Discrimination Committee shall consist of persons with different protected characteristics who comprise at least half the total strength of the Committee; - c.
-All establishments having more than 20 employees shall make provisions for regular training to sensitize all employees on issues of anti-discrimination and diversity promotion practices.